-- Based on a certificate of state registration as a sole proprietor; - · Based on a patent.
+- Based on a certificate of state registration as a sole proprietor; - Based on a patent.

-A certificate of state registration as a sole proprietor is issued by the local tax offices that are closest to the place of registration according to passport data, place of residence or place of business of a sole proprietor.
+A certificate of state registration as a sole proprietor is issued by the local tax offices that are closest to the place of registration according to passport data, place of residence or place of business of a sole proprietor or at the place of location or registration of the object of taxation, which is owned by a foreign national.